-All of the obligations above are collateralized by either property, plant and equipment and gross revenues of the Corporation's consolidated affiliates, or by a letter of credit.
+All of the obligations above are collateralized by either property, plant and equipment, and gross revenues of the Corporation's consolidated affiliates, or by a letter of credit.

-In March 2010, \$10,000 of the Cumberland County 2005A bonds were repurchased.
-During 2011 an additional \$1,110,000 of the Cumberland County 2005 A bonds and \$75,000 of the Cumberland County 2003 A bonds were repurchased.
-These are currently being held with the option to remarket at a future date.
+During 2011, \$1,110,000 of the Cumberland County 2005A bonds and \$75,000 of the Cumberland County 2003A bonds were repurchased.
+During 2012, \$1,080,000 of the Cumberland County 2005A bonds were sold.
+The bonds remaining are currently being held with the option to remarket at a future date.

 Under the terms of the bond indentures, the Corporations are required to maintain certain deposits with a trustee.
 These deposits are included in assets whose use is limited.
 The indentures also place limits on additional borrowings and require the Corporations to satisfy certain measures of financial performance as long as the bonds are outstanding.
-These covenants have been met at December 31, 2011.
-These covenants were met at December 31, 2010 for all the corporations with the exception of Presbyterian Senior Living Services, Inc. However, in March 2011, the Corporation replaced the existing letter of credit with a new letter of credit issued through a financial institution.
+These covenants have been met at December 31, 2012 and 2011.
+In March 2011, the Corporation replaced the existing letter of credit for Glen Meadows Retirement Community with a new letter of credit issued through a financial institution.
 This letter of credit was for a three year period and expires in March 2014.
-The Corporation did not obtain a waiver for the 2010 covenant violations as the new letter of credit was obtained prior to the issuance of the Corporation's consolidated financial statements.

 Several of the bonds are backed by letters of credit and subject to remarketing agreements.
 In the event that any or all of the bonds are tendered by the bondholder and are unable to be remarketed, the letter of credit would be drawn upon to repay the tendered bonds.
 Any drawings under the letters of credit are repayable on or before the first to occur of the following: the date on which the bonds purchased with the proceeds from a draw on the letter of credit are successfully remarketed by the remarketing agent, the date on which the bonds purchased with the proceeds from a draw on the letters of credit are redeemed or otherwise paid in full, the occurrence of an event of default, or the date the letters of credit expires.
-The letters of credit for the bonds will expire at various dates through June 2015.
+The letters of credit for the bonds will expire at various dates through November 2016.

-Scheduled maturities for the five years subsequent to December 31, 2011 and thereafter for the senior living debt are as follows:
+Scheduled maturities for the five years subsequent to December 31, 2012 and thereafter for the senior living debt are as follows:

-Years ended Aggregate

-December 31, maturities

-2012 \$ 5,802,638

-2013 7,131,128

-2014 7,382,105

-2015 7,633,813

-2016 19,042,448

-Thereafter 151,032,528

-\$ 198,024,660

-Scheduled maturities for the five years subsequent to December 31, 2011 and thereafter for low income housing are as follows:

 Years ended December 31, Aggregate maturities

+2013 \$ 7,426,622

+2014 8,522,156

+2015 8,848,241

+2016 9,177,950

+2017 9,523,943

+Thereafter 172,714,598

-2012 \$ 206,555
+\$ 216,213,510

+Scheduled maturities for the five years subsequent to December 31, 2012 and thereafter for low income housing are as follows:

+Years ended December 31, Aggregate maturities

-2013 126,067
+2013 \$ 134,044

-2014 84,083
+2014 92,567

-2015 86,641
+2015 95,664

-2016 89,251
+2016 98,085

+2017 102,199

-Thereafter 18,436,546
+Thereafter 22,489,911

-\$ 19,029,143
+\$ 23,012,470